The Theory Behind Overfitting, Cross Validation, Regularization, Bagging, and Boosting: Tutorial: Mean Squared Error of the Estimation of Observations

 Suppose we have an instance $(\b{x}_0, y_0)$.
 This instance can be either a training or test/validation instance.
 We will cover both cases.
 According to Eq. (\ref{equation_y_f_varepsilon}), the observation $y_0$ is:

 Assume the model's estimation of $y_0$ is $\widehat{f}_0$.
 According to Eq. (\ref{equation_MSE}), the MSE of the estimation is:

 The last term is:

-For calculation of this term, we have two cases: (I) whether the instance $(\b{x}_0, y_0)$ is in the training set or (II) not in the training set.
+For calculation of this last term, we consider two cases: (I) whether the instance $(\b{x}_0, y_0)$ is in the training set or (II) not in the training set.
 In other words, whether the instance was used to train the model (estimator) or not.